gperdrizet/bartleby/README.md

 #### Credentials/secrets

-Take a look at the credentials directory under bartleby.
-It contains several SAMPLE files describing what credentials are needed for the various accounts associated with bartleby.
+Take a look at the credentials directory under *bartleby/*.
+It contains several 'SAMPLE' files describing what credentials are needed for the various accounts associated with bartleby.

-The client_secret_apps file and the service_key file are required - they contain the credentials for Google Cloud.
+The *client_secret_apps...* file and the *service_key* file are required - they contain the credentials for Google Cloud.

 You additionally need either Matrix or Discord credentials depending on where you will run the bot.
-See the respective SAMPLE files for descriptions of what exactly each file needs to contain.
+See the respective 'SAMPLE' files for descriptions of what exactly each file needs to contain.

 #### Configuration

 Have a look and configuration.py.
-It may need two changes depending on your system and intent:
+It may need some changes depending on your system and intent:

 1. **MODE**: default to 'discord', set to 'matrix' if that's what you want.
-2. **CUDA_VISIBLE_DEVICES**: If you have only one GPU, set this to 0 or comment out the whole line, if you have multiple GPUs set it to whichever you want bartleby to use.
-If you are using a multi-GPU system you can also play *device_map*, setting sequential or auto, but in my experience generation is fastest when the model is pinned to a specific GPU (e.g. 'cuda:0').
+2. **CUDA_VISIBLE_DEVICES**: If you have only one GPU, set this to 0 or comment out the whole line, if you have multiple GPUs, set it to whichever you want bartleby to use.
+If you are using a multi-GPU system you can also play with *device_map*, setting sequential or auto, but in my experience generation is fastest when the model is pinned to a specific GPU (e.g. 'cuda:0').
 Also, if you have a ton of VRAM you can set *quantization* to none for a speed boost at the price of a larger memory footprint.
 3. **CPU_threads**: Set this to the number of physical cores you have (or less).

 #### Run

-From the repo. root directory:
+From your clone's root directory:

 ```text
 python -m bartleby